chnm/datascribe-site/README.md

 ## File storage

-There are three directories in the `/static` directory:
+There are four directories in the `/static` directory:

 - casestudies: illustrative images and full-text pdfs for case studies
 - tutorials: images and additional files for any tutorials